elau1004/Alembic-Branches-Example/README.md

 This is my specific uses case and may not not fit your use case.
 However, if you can gleem ideas off my example ... more power to you.

+## Enhancements made:
+* The `alembic.ini` have been tweaked.
+* The `env.py` have been enhance to read the environment variable `SQLALCHEMY_URL` to over write the default set in `alembic.ini`.
+* The `script.py.mako` have been enhance with extra imports to better integrate SQLAlchemy model and example.

 ## Create the migration scripts using alembic:
+The sample scripts that are checked in was generated and edited from teh following execution of "`alembic revision`" command maximizing its CLI options.

 1. Setup initialization of a common core branch.
 This is meant to be a long living branch.
 ```
 alembic revision -m "Init core create tables"      --rev-id init_core_newtable --head=base --branch-label INITCORE